 Section 10.9 Agreements with Members or Affiliates.
 Notwithstanding anything in this Agreement to the contrary, in the case of agreements between the Company and third parties who are Members or Affiliates thereof, the Company's actions with respect to the enforcement or exercise of the Company's elections, rights or remedies under such agreements shall be determined by a Required Interest.

 Section 10.l0 Commercial Manager.
 The Members hereby appoint ECT to serve as the commercial manager (the “Commercial Manager”) with responsibility for marketing Available Capacity in accordance with the terms of this Agreement and the Capacity Allocation and Expansion Determination Agreement.
 The Commercial Manager shall endeavor to keep the Capacity of the Facilities flowing with the maximum quantity of Gas possible, and it shall have sole responsibility for marketing Available Capacity, which task it shall conduct in a commercially reasonable manner.
 Subject to Section 10.4(h), Commercial Manager shall have the authority to draft, distribute, negotiate and enter into Third Party Gathering Agreements in the name of and on behalf of the Company.
 Once a fully executed Third Party Gathering Agreement is received by the Commercial Manager, such agreement shall be delivered to the Managing Member so that such Member can conduct its contract administration and management function with respect to such Third Party Gathering Agreements in the manner contemplated by this Agreement.
+Notwithstanding anything to the contrary in this Section 10.10, the Members agree that the Company and Commercial Manager, on behalf of the Company, shall not market or offer gathering services in the Madden Deep Unit, unless the Members mutually agree otherwise.

 article 11.
 WORKING CAPTIAL SHORTFALLS AND CAPITAL EXPENDITURES